SamueleSalerno4/agentic-rag-for-dummies/README.md

 # Initialize Ollama with your chosen model
 llm = ChatOllama(
-    model="llama3.1:8b",  # or any other model you have installed temperature=0
+    model="qwen3:4b",  # or any other installed model, as long as it supports a context length of at least 256k tokens temperature=0
 )
 ```